MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator.md

 > It is explicitly forbidden by the EULA to perform benchmark tests using the emulator.
 Given the built-in limitations of the emulator, it has a very different performance profile compare to the Azure service.

 > The Kusto emulator is a free offering.
-It is provided "as is", i.e. without support or warranties.
+It's provided *as-is*, without any support or warranties.

 ## Architecture